 Selling Price

-The amount payable for acquiring a product is called as sale price which includes packing cost, insurance charges, incentives and sales tax paid by the dealer etc. no discount or installation cost or delivery cost can be included in it.
+The amount payable for acquiring a product was called the sale price which included packing cost, insurance charges, incentives and sales tax paid by the dealer etc. No discount or installation cost or delivery cost could be included in it.

 Inter-State Sales

-Any goods that are transferred or moved between two states for sale is referred as inter-state sale after the sale completes in the destination state.
+Any goods that were transferred or moved between two states for sale were referred to as an inter-state sale after the sale completed in the destination state.

 selling_price image